armory/documentation/_spinnaker_install_admin_guides/aws-dr.md

 | **NOTE**: It is important that the storage being used is replicated across regions since these contain all the application and pipeline definitions |

 Armory recommends using a relational database for Orca and Clouddriver.
 For Orca, a relational database helps maintain integrity.
 For Clouddriver, it reduces the time to recovery.
-Even though any MySQL database can be used, Armory recommends using AWS Aurora for the following reasons:
+Even though any MySQL version 5.7+ database can be used, Armory recommends using AWS Aurora for the following reasons:

 - More performant than RDS MySQL
 - Better high availability than RDS MySQL
 - Less downtime for patching and maintenance
 - Support for [cross-region replication](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Replication.CrossRegion.html)
-- Support for DB spanning across regions.
-See [Aurora Global Database](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-global-database.html).

 Note the following guidelines about Spinnaker storage and caching: